28 April 2025

 Challenges Encountered in Production

-While the TDD approach seems straightforward in theory, real-world implementations face several challenges:
+While the TDD approach seems straightforward in theory, real-world implementations face several challenges that teams must navigate thoughtfully.

 Balancing Speed with Thoroughness